PynPoint/PynPoint/README.rst

 Contributing
 ------------

-Contributions in the form of new functionalities and pipeline modules are highly appreciated.
-Please consider forking the repository and creating a pull request to help improve and extend the pipeline package.
+Contributions in the form of bug fixes, new or improved functionalities, and additional pipeline modules are highly appreciated.
+Please consider forking the repository and creating a pull request to help improve and extend the package.
 Instructions for writing of modules are provided in the documentation.
 Bug reports can be provided by creating an `issue <https://github.com/PynPoint/PynPoint/issues>`_ on the Github page.

 License
 -------